 The Football Analytics Club routinely welcomes sport industry guest speakers such as Neil Hornsby, founder and CEO of Pro Football Focus; Bryan Kilmeade and Sam Schwartzstein, of the XFL’s football operations department; Tucker Zeleny, director of sports analytics at the University of Nebraska; JT Busco, Syracuse University football assistant coach; and Ryan Smith, analyst and account manager at Pro Football Focus.
 These speakers, among others, gave students insight into the use of analytics in both professional and college football.

 Club officers for the 2020-21 academic year are Zak Koeppel (president), Cameron Mitchell (vice president), Will Friedeman (director of research), Joe Pickering (director of operations), and Preston Klaus (treasurer).
-The Football Analytics Club meets at 6 p.m.
-Mondays during the academic year in Falk 400.
+The Football Analytics Club meets weekly during the academic year.
 All Syracuse University students are welcome to attend.
 For more information, email Koeppel at email@example.com.

 The club meets at 5:30 p.m.
 Wednesdays during the academic year both online and in person (Falk 100) and is always looking for new members.
 The club uses analytics in research and discussions, but don’t worry if you don’t have an analytical background.
 The club is open to all SU students and recognizes that students from all academic backgrounds can positively contribute to its growth.
 Contact Freson for more information.
 Join us to gain analytical research skills, learn from industry leaders, and talk hockey with fellow fanatics.

 Club officers for 2020-21 are Ian Benepe, president; Casey Millar, executive vice president; Sam Crampton, vice president of programming; Nick Costanzo, vice president of events; Alex Guo, vice president of membership; and Richie Clarke, vice president of administration.

-The Sales Club meets at 6:30 p.m.
-Thursdays during the academic year in Falk 400.
-For more information, contact Benepe at email@example.com or club advisor David Meluni at firstname.lastname@example.org.
+The Sales Club meets weekly during the academic year in Falk 400 and online.
+For more information, contact Benepe at firstname.lastname@example.org or club advisor David Meluni at email@example.com.
 All Syracuse University students are welcome to attend.

 Soccer Analytics Club